sparkflows/sparkflows-docs/docs/faq/data-sources.rst

  Which File Formats are supported?
  =====

- Fire Insights supports reading a number of File Formats.
+ Sparkflows supports reading a number of File Formats.
 These include:

    * CSV
    * TSV